Constructing the relative Fukaya category: Dependence on perturbation data and system of divisors

 \item Return to (3) and iterate. \end{enumerate}

 The iteration stops when there are no more spheres or discs to collapse.
-The output is a curve $\Sigma_r'$ without unforgettable or unpuncturable marked points, which comes with a collapsing map $c\colon \Sigma_r \to \Sigma_r'$.
+The output is a curve $\Sigma_r'$ without forgettable or unpuncturable marked points, which comes with a collapsing map $c\colon \Sigma_r \to \Sigma_r'$.

-\begin{defn} The disc-components of $\Sigma_r$ are partitioned into three types, as follows: The discs which are collapsed in the $\ff$-process are called `$\ff$-disclike'.
-Discs which, in the output curve $\Sigma_r'$, have no internal marked points but exactly two boundary special points, separated by two boundary components both labelled `$0$', are defined to be `$\ff$-striplike'.
-Designate all other disc-components of $\Sigma_r$ as `$\ff$-stable'. \end{defn}
+\begin{defn} The components of $\Sigma_r$ are partitioned into three types.
+Components which are collapsed in the $\ff$-process are called \emph{$\ff$-unstable}.
+Components whose image in the output curve $\Sigma_r'$ is either a disc with no internal marked points but exactly two boundary special points, separated by two boundary components both labelled `$0$', or a sphere with precisely two special points, belonging to a tree of spheres attached to a disc all of whose boundary components are labelled `$0$', are called \emph{$\ff$-semistable}.
+All other components are called \emph{$\ff$-stable}. \end{defn}

-\begin{defn} We define a boundary marked point or node of $\Sigma_r$ to be unpuncturable if it is an unpuncturable marked point, or if it is a boundary node lying on an $\ff$-disclike component; otherwise define it to be puncturable. \end{defn}
+\begin{defn} Let $\zeta \in \Sigma_r$ be a boundary marked point or node.
+We define $\zeta$ to be unpuncturable if it is an unpuncturable marked point, or if it is a node lying on an $\ff$-unstable component; otherwise define it to be puncturable. \end{defn}

 As before, strata of $\Rbar_{k,K_\pun,\ell,\ell_\for,\bi}$ are indexed by certain decorated trees $\Gamma$.
 The conventions established in Definitions \ref{def:whatsforg} and \ref{def:whatspunc} (together with the obvious convention for determining boundary labellings $\bi_\alpha$ from $\bi$) determine isomorphisms